Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: Measuring hyperbolic shears and shapes

 \begin{theorem} For all $\lambda \in \ML$ and all $X\in \T(S)$ we have $\sigl(X) = \Il \circ \Ol(X)$. \end{theorem} \begin{proof} Fix a standard smoothing $\taua$ of a geometric train track $\tau$ for $\lambda$ on $X$.
 Our approach is to compute both $\sigl(X)(b)$ and $\Il\circ\Ol(X)(b)$ for each branch $b$ of $\taua$.
 These numbers will coincide, so by Proposition \ref{prop:ttcoords}, $\sigl(X) = \Il\circ\Ol(X)$.

 Let $\mathsf{T}_X \subset X$ be the piecewise geodesic triangulation of $X$ whose vertices are the vertices of $\Sp$, so that there is an edge between $v,w \in \Sp$ if the corresponding regions of $X \setminus \taua$ share a branch.
 This recipe generically yields a triangulation, but may have quadrilaterals in the case that two points of $\arc(X) \cap \lambda$ lie on the same leaf of $\Ol(X) \cap \epN\lambda$.
 In this case, we may either choose a smaller initial neighborhood to define our geometric train track so that this does not occur, or these points correspond to arcs that meet an isolated leaf of $\lambda$ on either side; in the latter case, choose either diagonal that crosses the quadrilateral to include into $\mathsf{T}_X$.
+Observe that each edge of $\mathsf{T}_X$ is either transverse to $\Ol(X)$ or a segment of a leaf (on the off chance that two adjacent regions have exactly $0$ shear between them).